mike-sierra/deotp/prog/strings_py.md

 ---

-## Delimiters
+## Defining a String

-A _string_ is a sequence of arbitrary text:
+A _string_ is a sequence of text, either a single character or as long as you want:

     >>> name = "Liam Payne"
     >>> name
     'Liam Payne'

-It uses either single or double quote delimiters.
-There is no difference in Python.
+It uses either single or double quote _delimiters_.
 They can be can be used interchangeably, as long as the pair matches:

     >>> name = 'Liam Payne'   # not "Liam Payne'